Decorative box: Snuff box

 The lids were often adorned with a portrait, a classical vignette, portrait miniature, hardstone inlays, or micromosaic panel.
 Some of the most expensive just used subtly different colours of gold.
-Perhaps the most widely used semi-precious metal was silver and snuffs of all shapes and sizes were made in that metal during snuff's great popularity.
+Perhaps the most widely used semi-precious metal was silver and snuff of all shapes and sizes were made in that metal during snuff's great popularity.

 Even after snuff-taking ceased to be a general habit, the practice lingered among diplomats, doctors, lawyers and other professionals as well as members of professions where smoking was not possible, such as miners and print workers and snuff still has a considerable following, particularly amongst ex-smokers.
 Monarchs retained the habit of bestowing snuff-boxes upon ambassadors and other intermediaries as a form of honor.
 As Charles Maurice de Talleyrand explained, the diplomatic corps found a ceremonious pinch to be a useful aid to reflection in a business interview.
 At the coronation of George IV of the United Kingdom, Messrs.
 Rundell and Bridge, the court jewellers, were paid £8,205 for snuff-boxes for gifts to foreign representatives.

 Today snuff boxes are collected at many levels – the high-end of the market being reserved for gold boxes that have been jewelled or have original art work on them, or boxes with provenance linking them to world figures, such as Napoleon or Lord Nelson.
 Some of the most expensive are French and German 18th century examples, and the record auction price for a German box is £789,250 (about US$1.3 million), bid in 2003 at Christie's in London.

 Modern snuff boxes are made from a variety of woods, pewter and even plastic and are manufactured in surprising numbers due, largely, to snuff's resurgence amongst tobacco connoisseurs and ex-smokers.